montanablood27/team-open/anil.md

 One year into using CC licenses, Anil views opening up his work as integral to *Innerviews* and the changing context in which people digest, share, and use online content.

 "I have no regrets about the decision.
 A lot of people -- like those from conventional music magazines -- paid attention when I adopted CC and raised their eyebrows.
-I got a lot of emails in capital letters and exclamation points, saying that I was forgoing future revenue opportunities and that I was watering it down for the rest of them.
+I got a lot of emails in capital letters and exclamation points, saying that I was forgoing future revenue opportunities, and that I was watering it down for the rest of them.
 I think it reflects a generational shift in the digital world."

 As the internet's first music magazine in 1994, Anil poised *Innerviews* as an enduring body of work.
 20 years later, Anil has not only adapted to the evolving digital landscape, but embraced it.
 This outlook has paid dividends for *Innerviews*, securing his site as a classic fixture of music journalism.

 "I'm proud that I'm still able to do *Innerviews* on a non-commercial basis, have it last this long, and turn into a life's work.
 It started essentially when I was a kid - and now I'm in my mid 40s and still doing it.
 The opportunities have become pretty significant, and it's a very well known site at this point.
 The world comes to it instead of me going to the world, and the CC element comes into that," says Anil.

-For *Innerviews'* 20th anniversary this year, Anil is undergoing a major website redesign that will radically revision the current site -- ready for unveiling in September.
+For *Innerviews*'  20th anniversary this year, Anil is undergoing a major website redesign that will radically revision the current site -- ready for unveiling in September.
 The design will be "future-proof," seamlessly adapting to mobile and tablet formats so everyone can have the same experience, no matter how small their screen is.
 CC will be integrated into every element.

 "For the 20th anniversary, it's a statement that the site belongs to everyone else as much as it does to me.
 That's the biggest accomplishment with *Innerviews*.
 It's more than a website.
 It's a community of people, and CC feeds into all of that.
 If CC isn't about community, then what is it about?
 It's the ultimate manifestation of it."